joostflick/cga-groovecollector/README.md

 ## Usage
-1. Import [DownloadCollection](https://github.com/RyanBluth/Bandcamp-Greasy/raw/master/DownloadCollection.user.js) and [DownloadAlbum](https://github.com/RyanBluth/Bandcamp-Greasy/raw/master/DownloadAlbum.user.js) into Grease Monkey or Tamper Monkey by simply clicking the links (which should bring up the install dialog)
+1. Import [DownloadCollection](https://github.com/joostflick/cga-groovecollector/raw/master/DownloadCollection.user.js) and [DownloadAlbum](https://github.com/joostflick/cga-groovecollector/raw/master/DownloadAlbum.user.js) into Tamper Monkey by simply clicking the links (which should bring up the install dialog)
 2. Change the value of YOUR_USERNAME to your actual username in DownloadCollection.user.js
 3. Change the value of format to your desired format (MP3 320 is the default) in DownloadAlbum.user.js
   - Available formats are as follows...